Keflavík: Sport

 The town is represented in sports by Íþrótta- og ungmennafélag Keflavíkur.

 In popular culture

 The former NATO military base Naval Air Station Keflavik is used as a setting for an important story line in Tom Clancy's novel Red Storm Rising.
-Clancy speculated about the base, the geography, local flora, and the station equipment.

-NAS Keflavík is also a central setting in Icelandic writer Arnaldur Indriðason's 1999 mystery Napóleonsskjölin, translated into English in 2011 as Operation Napoleon.
+NAS Keflavik is also a central setting in Icelandic writer Arnaldur Indriðason's 1999 mystery Napóleonsskjölin, translated into English in 2011 as Operation Napoleon.

+The compilation album for local beat band Thor's Hammer is titled From Keflavík, With Love, and was released in 2001 on Big Beat Records.